Netanyahu agrees to send Israeli officials to Washington to discuss prospective Rafah operation | Law-Order

 - United States

-Israeli Prime Minister Benjamin Netanyahu on Monday agreed to send a team of Israeli officials to Washington to discuss with Biden administration officials a prospective Rafah operation, White House national security adviser Jake Sullivan said.
+Israeli Prime Minister Benjamin Netanyahu has agreed to send a team of Israeli officials to Washington to discuss with Biden administration officials a prospective Rafah operation as each side is looking to make ''clear to the other its perspective'', White House national security adviser Jake Sullivan said.

-"We've arrived at a point where each side has been making clear to the other its perspective," Sullivan said.

-The White House has been skeptical of Netanyahu's plan to carry out an operation in the southern city of Rafah, where about 1.5 million displaced Palestinians are sheltering, as Israel looks to eliminate Hamas following Hamas' deadly Oct 7 attack.

 The agreement to hold talks about Rafah came as Biden and Netanyahu spoke on Monday, their first interaction in more than a month, as the divide has grown between allies over the food crisis in Gaza and Israel's conduct during the war, according to the White House.

+The White House has been skeptical of Netanyahu's plan to carry out an operation in the southern city of Rafah, where about 1.5 million displaced Palestinians are sheltering, as Israel looks to eliminate Hamas following Hamas' deadly October 7 attack.

-Sullivan added that Biden questioned the Israeli leader over a lack of a ''coherent and sustainable strategy'' to defeat Hamas.
+Sullivan said Biden in the call once again urged Netanyahu not to carry out a Rafah operation and questioned the Israeli leader about establishing a ''coherent and sustainable strategy'' to defeat Hamas.

 Biden administration officials have warned that they would not support an operation in Rafah without the Israelis presenting a credible plan to ensure the safety of innocent Palestinian civilians.